tahyonline/octopus-energy/README.md

 Download and keep a record of energy usage for own analytics purposes.

-Minimise requirements, ideally nothing beyond the what is in the core libraries + `requests`.
+Minimise requirements, ideally nothing beyond what is in the core libraries + `requests`.

 Low fault tolerance: report error and quit.